 Note that this course does not cover use of the spinnaker- an essential sail for racing.
 To learn to use the spinnaker, join us for Spinnaker School once you've completed Quicker Crew or have equivalent experience.

 This unique curriculum gives you plenty of fun and useful experience.
 This is not a formal certificate course.
 Mileage gained on the course can be added to your logbook and signed off by your instructor.

-If you are a beginner looking to learn how to sail more generally or to start getting sailing certification, you may want to consider our Competent Crew course which follows the International Yacht Training standard for International Crew, providing much more detail on all the essential sailing skills.
+If you are a beginner looking to learn how to sail more generally or to start getting sailing certification, you may want to consider our Competent Crew course which follows the Royal Yachting Association standards, providing much more detail on all the essential sailing skills.